Registration and Titling Requirements

-In order to legally operate a motorized boat or sailboat in the state of Louisiana, you must obtain a Certificate of Number and validation decals.
+Louisiana’s boat registration requirements stipulate that to legally operate a motorized boat or sailboat in the state, you must obtain a Certificate of Number and validation decals.
 The Certificate of Number must be on board and available for inspection by an enforcement officer during boat operation.

 The Certificate of Number and validation decals are obtained by submitting an application and fee to the Louisiana Wildlife and Fisheries District (LWFD) Offices.
 Application forms are available at most marine dealerships and on the LWFD website.
 The Certificate of Number is valid for three years and expires on the date of issuance in the third year.